mikelevins/bard/0.4/README.md

     (+ (* 2 3)(/ 16 4))
     "This is a text value.
 It's also a list."

+On the other hand, none of them has to be represented as `cons` cells, unless you want to represent them that way.

 ### Arrays

+**Arrays** are n-dimensional collections whose elements are indexed by sequences of integers.
+A 1-dimensional array is equivalent to a list.

     #()
     #(1 2 3 4)
     #((0 1 2 3)(4 5 6 7)(8 9 10 11))

+Arrays are also lists.
+A one-dimensional array supports the list protocol directly, in the obvious way.
+A two-dimensional array is a list of the array's elements in row-major order (see [http://en.wikipedia.org/wiki/Row-major_order](http://en.wikipedia.org/wiki/Row-major_order)).

 ### Maps

+A **map** is a **finite map**; that is, a collection that represents a one-to-one mapping of **keys** to **values**.
+Any Bard object except `nothing` or `undefined` can be a key.
+Any object except `undefined` can be a value.

     {}
     {name: "Fred" color: 'orange shape: 'square}
     {{}{}}

+Like all Bard classes, `Map` is abstract.
+Instances of `Map` may be represented by any of a variety of structures: hash tables, tree maps, association lists, and so on.

+A map is also a list.
+The map protocol includes the list protocol.
+Bard maps support list functions by treating the map data as a list of pairs, where the left element of each pair is the key and the right element is the value.

 ### Functions and methods